Ada-Developers-Academy/core-pses/08/kth-missing-positive-number.checkpoint.md

 Given an array arr of positive integers sorted in a strictly increasing order, and an integer k.

-Find the kth positive integer that is missing from this array.
+Find the kth positive integer that is not present in the array.

 **Example 1:**